Embu people: Culture and beliefs

 The Aembu believe in a monotheistic, invisible and transcendental God, Ngai or Murungu who lives in the sky.
 He is perceived as the omnipotent creator of life on earth and as a merciful, if distant, entity.
 The traditional Aembu perceive the spirits of their departed ones as the intercessors between themselves and Ngai or Murungu.
 They are remembered in family offerings/libations at Individual altars.

 Although the Aembu historically adhered to indigenous faiths, most are Christians today, of varying denominations, as well as various synthetic forms of Christianity.

 A minority of the Embu practice Islam notably through Arab, Indian, Persian missionaries since trade with the rest of East Africa.

 The Embu are primarily agrarian, and their home life and culture is similar to other Highland Bantus.
 The Embu have maintained adherence to a fairly strict customary code amongst the various cohorts of the population.

 Cuisine

-Typical Embu cuisine includes Nyeni (traditional vegetables), Mukimo (mashed banana with traditional vegetables or potatoes), Githere or Muthere (unfettered corn seeds cooked with beans or peas and traditional vegetables), Nyama cia gwakia (roasted meat), Ucuru or Ukie or Kirurio (fermented porridge made from flour of corn, millet or sorghum), Irio (mashed dry beans, corn and potatoes), Mutura (sausage made using goat intestines, meat and blood), yams, cassava and sweet potatoes.
+Typical Embu cuisine includes Nyeni (traditional vegetables), Mukimo (mashed banana with traditional vegetables or potatoes), Githere or Muthere (unfettered corn seeds cooked with beans or peas and traditional vegetables), Nyama cia gwakia (roasted meat), Ucuru or Ukie or Kirurio, Kimere (fermented porridge made from flour of corn, millet or sorghum), Irio (mashed dry beans, corn and potatoes), Mutura (sausage made using goat intestines, meat and blood), yams, cassava and sweet potatoes.